Focusing on the Fundamentals

 None of this would have happened without the support Adel gives to all players of all ages and abilities.
 A wonderful club to be a part of.

-Still early in my Adel career (four seasons in) I have found a second home at this club; I love the atmosphere on and off the pitch and am thankful to all who have made this club so special.
+I joined Adel in 2021 and have found a second home at this club; I love the atmosphere on and off the pitch and am thankful to all who have made this club so special.
 I've played in 5 different teams but currently run around in the Ladies 1s.
 I have volunteered at a number of England Hockey events and I'm looking forward to helping Adel grow online.
+Feel free to get in touch with any ideas!

 I have been part of the Adel hockey family for the last 8 years.
 Both my daughters play for Adel ladies.
 For the past 2 seasons they have been involved in the summer ladies and mixed leagues.
 Which they have loved.
 I am a Science teacher at a local high school.
 I am a hockey Mum and not a player.
 I think sport is important for mental and physical fitness.